Residential Property & Conveyancing Solicitors based in Worthing, West Sussex

 Buying or selling a house requires the assistance of a skilled residential property lawyer or conveyancer to conduct the transaction efficiently and correctly.
 We will address your case with meticulous attention to detail, leaving no room for error.
 We’ll also provide regular updates on the progress of your sale or purchase, giving you peace of mind that everything is proceeding as it should.

-We can advise on both freehold and leasehold property transactions, draft contracts, conduct essential Land Registry and local authority searches, advise on property surveys, and handle the administrative aspects such as exchanging contracts, ensuring monies are transferred at the right times, and paying Stamp Duty (if you are not a first time buyer).
+We can advise on both freehold and leasehold property transactions, draft contracts, conduct essential Land Registry and local authority searches, advise on property surveys, and handle the administrative aspects such as exchanging contracts, ensuring monies are transferred at the right times, and paying Stamp Duty (if you are not a first-time buyer).

 We can also provide clear, understandable advice regarding purchases and sales through government schemes such as Help to Buy and Shared Ownership.

 If this is your first time purchasing property, read our article Conveyancing Explained: For the First Time Buyer for a more in-depth breakdown of the conveyancing process.
 Additionally, our tips on How To Simplify Moving House can really help you understand the process and make sure you are prepared for all the stages of conveyancing.

 Common reasons for remortgaging include: